 A significant extension of the arsenal to an early modern military warehouse took place in the 18th century when, by the decision of the prussian king Frederick II, Wrocław became a stronghold.
 At that time, a four-storey building erected in the classicist style was built in the eastern part, which western wall was the eastern elevation of the old arsenal.
 As a result of war activities of 1945, the Fredericks warehouse was significantly damaged and was demolished in the post-war period.
 The old arsenal itself, on the other hand, happily avoid more serious damages and was renovated for the purpose of the museum.

 The castle preceding the arsenal was laid out in the form of an irregular quadrilateral.
-The entrance was likely lead through the tower in the south-west corner.
+The entrance was likely lead through the tower in the south-west corner, located in the north-east of the city, which was incorporated into Wrocław after the expansion of the defensive circuit in the first half of the 14th century.
 From the north and east there was an additional, external defensive circuit of walls with zwinger.

 In addition to the four wings, the entire structure also had two towers.
 The four-sided north tower is the remains of the 14th century second line of the city’s defensive walls.
 Its height with the roof is 20.5 meters (14.5 meters up to battlement).
 It has four floors erected on a plan similar to a square with dimensions of 8.5 x 8.9 meters.
 The three lower had barrel vaults, the highest one was topped with a flat wooden ceiling; from it also leads a narrow passage to the crown of the defensive wall.
 Tower walls, 2.5 to 2.7 meters thick, had arrowslits, later converted into windows.
 The second tower, half-rounded, open to the inside with a large arcade, has a height of 13 meters.
 In its western (outer) wall, five circular arrowslits were made of sandstone.
 The walls of the towers reach up to 1.3 meters thick.
 To the east of the arsenal were two more towers.
 The closer one was the wicket gate leading to Odra River.
 The next tower stood on the place where the 13th century perimeter of the city walls was once finished and the enlarged ring of the 14th-century fortifications began.
 Between these towers, Black Oława River was coming into the Odra River, which riverbed was originally a city moat.